davedittrich/cookiecutter-cliffapp-template/docs/development-lifecycle.rst

 Development Testing
 -------------------

-You will want to regularly test your code in one or more ways.
+You will want to regularly test your Python code in one or more ways.
 The simplest and most frequent checks you will want to do are ``pep8`` and ``bandit`` tests to ensure your code is clean and free of security bugs.